 Rhinoplasty Surgical Technique

 There are two general surgical approaches to nasal surgery, open rhinoplasty or closed rhinoplasty.
 With open rhinoplasty, also referred to as external rhinoplasty, a very small incision is made between the nostrils on the underside of the nose.
 This allows the tip of the nose to be opened to gain a better view and better access to the underlying structures of the lower and middle third of the nose.
 The incision lines heal nicely leaving scars that are virtually undetectable.
 With the large number of more complex nasal cases referred to FPSA, Dr. Kridel has extensive experience in the exacting technique involved in open rhinoplasty.
 Closed rhinoplasty, also referred to as endonasal rhinoplasty, is an approach in which all incisions are confined to the inside of the nostrils, resulting in no visible skin incisions.
 This technique is used on noses that have features that are more easily corrected, when the tip of the nose has good shape and is not too long, too wide, over or under projected and the dorsum is straight.
 The appropriate approach, be it open or closed, depends upon the complexity and difficulty of each patient’s nose and is determined by the surgeon.
-Dr. Kridel and Dr. Sturm will discuss their recommended approach with you during your consultation once they have been able to complete their evaluation of your specific needs and aesthetic goals.
+Dr. Kridel will discuss his recommended approach with you during your consultation once he has been able to complete his evaluation of your specific needs and aesthetic goals.

 Your Rhinoplasty Consultation

 No other aesthetic medical practice in Houston provides as thorough of a consultation for nose surgery.
 You can expect to be with us for about 2 hours.
-Dr. Kridel and Dr. Sturm will do a full medical examination of your nose and facial structure, discuss your goals and answer all of your questions or concerns.
+Dr. Kridel will do a full medical examination of your nose and facial structure, discuss your goals and answer all of your questions or concerns.
 In addition, patients will have a special rhinometry test to evaluate nasal airflow to determine if there is a breathing problem that needs to be addressed in surgery.
-Dr. Kridel and Dr. Sturm feel it is imperative to not only address the cosmetic appearance of your nose, but also how your nose functions.
-It is important that you not only achieve aesthetic improvement, but that you are also able to breathe well following surgery.
+Dr. Kridel feels it is imperative to not only address the cosmetic appearance of your nose, but also how your nose functions.
+It is important that you not only achieve aesthetic improvement but that you are also able to breathe well following surgery.
 In addition, digital photo imaging will be completed and reviewed with you so that you can visualize the results you can expect from rhinoplasty surgery.
 Patients will also review extensive before-and-after photos not available over the Internet, as well as other educational materials specific to rhinoplasty.

 Rhinoplasty is performed under general anesthesia in an accredited outpatient surgical facility, and typically 2-4 hours to complete depending on the complexity of the surgery.
-Dr. Kridel and Dr. Sturm do not pack your nose.
+Dr. Kridel does not pack your nose.
 Instead, splints of soft material inside your nose hold the newly repositioned tissue in place.
 You will be seen the very next day and the material will be removed and replaced with external dressings that then get removed after a couple of days and replaced with a small strip of tape.
 Like all of our surgical patients, we will also see you multiple times over the course of the following two weeks, months and up to a year.
 Our high standard of patient care, including follow-up care, is heralded by all of our patients.
 The surgical techniques, as well as the pre-operative and post-operative care, are designed to minimize bruising and patients often comment that the discomfort is far less than they expected.
 Swelling will take place, but the majority subsides within a few weeks.
 Your nose will continue to improve over months to come until you see the final result “settle in” within a year.

 The cost for rhinoplasty surgery will vary depending on the complexity of surgery, including any functional corrections that need to be made to obtain your optimal aesthetic goal tailored specific to you.
 Costs for a primary rhinoplasty surgery can range between $5,000-$9,500.
 In general, secondary or revision rhinoplasties cost more depending on the nature of each individual case.